 “To serve as a platform for collective action where empowered Negrito communities work toward the elimination of discrimination, protection of their ancestral territories, full recognition of their rights and cultural identity, and development of leadership potential within the framework of Negrito decision-making and political systems.”

 Negrito is the collective term to refer to the Filipino Indigenous peoples with a hunter-gatherer background, including the Agta, Aeta, Ati, Ata and Batak peoples.
-The Negrito peoples represent the most ancient civilization in the country, dating back to 40.000 years ago.
+The Negrito peoples represent the most ancient civilization in the country, dating back more than 50.000 years ago.

-The Rutu International Advisory Board member and ethno-ecologist Jenne de Beer works closely together with the SPNKK to improve the situation of the Negrito peoples, as they face ongoing marginalization.
+The Rutu International Advisory Board member, ethno-ecologist and award winning anthropologist Jenne de Beer works closely together with the SPNKK.
+He is also the founder of the Non-Timber Forest Products-Exchange Program (NTFP-EP) in Southeast Asia.
+Based in the Philippines, De Beer provides technical and monitoring assistance to the organizations.
+He has worked for over 30 years with indigenous forest communities in many parts of Asia, including the Negritos of the Philippines.
+Together with the SPNKK he aims to improve the situation of the Negrito peoples, as they face ongoing marginalization.
 An important part of this is guaranteeing the right to mother tongue education.
 So keep on reading and find out more about Indigenous education in the Philippines!

 Grassroot Educational Initiatives